Perinatal and Psychiatric Epidemiology

 marco.rizzo@mssm.edu

-Born and raised in Southern Italy, Marco holds an M.Sc. in Psychology (Sapienza University of Rome, Italy) and a Ph.D. in Neuroscience (Aalborg University, Denmark).
+Marco holds an M.Sc. in Psychology (Sapienza University of Rome, Italy) and a Ph.D. in Neuroscience (Aalborg University, Denmark).
 His interests are rooted within the field of neuropsychology with a focus on the physiology underlying human psychological, behavioral, and cognitive processes.
-He finds it exciting to be part of Mount Sinai and experience live music in New York at the weekends.
+In the Psychiatry Department of Mount Sinai, he is responsible for the collection and analysis of electroencephalographic data to investigate the neurophysiological effects of prenatal exposure to SARS-CoV-2 on children’s neurodevelopment.

 Rushna Tubassum, MPH